miguel-arrf/AASMA/README.md

 ## 📦 | Installation details:

 - Make sure to use Python 3.8.
 We have not tested in other versions.
-- Make sure to create a virtual environment with all the environments in the ```requirements.txt``` file.
+- Make sure to create a virtual environment with all the packages in the ```requirements.txt``` file.
   - If for some reason an error related with ```SMAC```appear, make sure to execute ```pip install git+https://github.com/oxwhirl/smac.git```.

 ___